UNCW Logo UNCW Logo

 Attendance

 Attendance is expected at every class meeting.
-Plan to take tests in person.
 Class participation and attendance may be used in the determination of your final grade, particularly if you are “close” to the next higher or lower grade.

 Calendar